veortiz1/first_round_finish/README.md

 # first_round_finish

-this is an app for boxing trainers
+this is an web app for boxing trainers to make custom workouts for their clients its currently in progress using express.js, redis, mysql, fetch, javascript, ejs.